-To apply please submit your application/proposal and the following documentation ((scanned copies) to the underlisted address:
+To apply please submit your application/proposal and the following documentation ((scanned copies).

 - a) Organization Registration Certificate

-- b) Valid Tax Compliance Certificate/Exemption Certificate where applicable
+- b) Tax Compliance Certificate

-- c) Audited Accounts for the last 2 years
+- c) Latest Audit Reports 2021 if available (if not available, financial statements need to be shared)

-- d) Organization Constitution/Memorandum/Articles of Association
+- d) Organization Constitution.

 - e) Contact Person and Address

-The Vice Chancellor,

-University of Nairobi

-P.O Box 30197 - 00100,
+The Vice Chancellor, University of Nairobi P.O Box 30197 - 00100, Nairobi Email: directorsupplychain@uonbi.ac.ke

-Nairobi

-Email: directorsupplychain@uonbi.ac.ke

-So as to reach not later than 10th January 2022 by 5:00 PM.
+So as to reach not later than 14th March 2022 by 5:00 PM.